ftntcorecse/ftnt-ansible-docs/docs_build/fmgr_modules/fmgr_fwpol_package.rst

               what was supplied under scope_members and scope_groups.
 Use the add_targets or delete_targets mode first.
             - When using "add_targets" or "delete_targets" for changing installation targets, only scope_members or
               scope_groups is considered for changes to the package.
 To edit the package settings themselves, use "set".
+        - Revision Comments May 21st 2019
+            - Added support to move packages.
     author:
         - Luke Weighall (@lweighall)
         - Andrew Welsh (@Ghilli3)